nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 overall caving sport's popularity.
 If you weren't a caver and you didn't know about cave diving, would you think this was the case?
 I'm not sure I would.
-After reading cave diving accident reports, I remember being shocked at how many people are found dead underwater for no explainable reason, with air left in their tanks.
+After reading cave diving accident reports, I remember being shocked at how many people are found dead underwater for no apparent reason, with air left in their tanks.
 The accident reports help cavers assess the risks of what they do.

 Nothing similar exists for CrossFit, and I wish it did.

 ### Negative Press About CrossFit

-On this topic, I've also read a bunch of attention-seeking blog posts from people who "told the dirty truth" about how CrossFit injured them and there's a culture of silencing dissenters and so on.
+On the topic of what gets attention and exposure, I've seen a bunch of attention-seeking blog posts from people who "told the dirty truth" about how CrossFit injured them and there's a culture of silencing dissenters and so on.
 I'm sure some of that happens, but the stuff I've read has been from people who have an axe to grind.
 And frankly,